anubhabghosh/danse_jrnl/README.md

 ## Datasets used

-The experiments were mainly carried out using synthetic data generated with linear and non-linear SSMs
+The experiments were carried out using synthetic data generated with linear and non-linear SSMs:

 - Linear state space models (Linear SSMs)
 - Non-linear state space models (Non-linear SSMs): In our case, we used chaotic attractors: